kartikmishraa/kartikmishraa/README.md

 - 👀 My interests lie in Web Development, Blockchain (Web3), DataScience & Machine Learning.
 I would love to contribute to projects in the aforementioned fields and put my learnings to the test.

 - 🌱 I’m currently pursuing a Bachelors in Computer Science.
-I am in the second year of my 4 year course.
+I am in the pre-final year.

+- Skills: HTML/CSS, JavaScript, React, Node, Git, Linux, C/C++, Python

 - 💞️ I’m open to contributing to open source projects.
 I would also love learn new things and push my limits, I am constantly looking to improve my skills and learn from others.